StefanoAllesina/QuEST_workshop/docs/index.md

 Writing
 Science](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004205)

-Is the advice given to scientist good?
+Is the advice given to scientists any good?

   - Take 1M abstracts from a variety of disciplines
-  - Take citations as a proxy for readership
+  - Count citations (as a proxy for readership)
-  - Measure features (e.g., length, active vs. passive, how many words are “simple”)
+  - Measure features of the abstract (e.g., length, active vs. passive, how many words are “simple”)
   - Use z-scores (to account for differences in journals)
   - Build a linear model to account for year of publication, journal, discipline, number of authors, paper length
-  - Do features improve number of citations?
+  - Do certain features correlate with the number of citations?

 <p align="center">